cscw2015/maverick/Interim/Interim.md

 Tian is working with Roshni to create transcriptions of interviews as they are completed.
 He is also working with Kimberlee and Nigel to conduct interviews of city council members of Victoria.
 Tian is also responsible for conducting literature review alongside Roshni.

 ####Myan Panikkar: Editor
 Myan is responsible for all written deliverables in the project.
 As the primary editor, his job is to ensure that documents needed for the project are coherent, cohesive, and that they are delivered as complete products.
 This involves some leadership alongside Kimberlee, namely for delegating section content amongst group members as necessary.
-Myan will also be writing and designing the consultant report that our group intends to deliver to the city council after our interview data has been analyzed. <may do questionnaire for Vancouver still> Myan also attended city council meetings to help provide background research.
+Myan will also be writing and designing the consultant report that our group intends to deliver to the city council after our interview data has been analyzed.
+Myan also attended city council meetings to help provide background research.

 ## Appendix 2: Milestones